 A visit to Shady Brook Farm is one of the top things to do in Bucks County any time of the year.
 With a large farm market and garden center, visitors can find everything from mulch and flowers to vine-ripened tomatoes and turkey wraps.
 Don’t miss Uncle Dave’s Homemade Ice Cream, especially when the pumpkin flavor is available in the fall.

 The special events are what really attract visitors to Shady Brook, one of the last historic working farms in the county.
-Tickets to their spectacular holiday light show are always in demand, kids love the hayrides, there is a meet-and-great with the Easter bunny in the spring, and much more.
+Tickets to their spectacular holiday light show are always in demand, kids love the pumpkin picking and hayrides, there is a meet-and-great with the Easter bunny in the spring, and much more.
 Pick-your-own apples, strawberries, and other fruits are also very popular in-season.

 Tour the Pearl S. Buck House

 The Pearl S. Buck House—a National Historic Landmark—is the former home of the Nobel- and Pulitzer Prize-winning author for whom it is named.
 The 1825 farmhouse is filled with Buck’s original furniture and possessions, and a tour here tells the story of her accomplishments and her dedication to philanthropic causes.